54 Years of Breaking Boundaries

 + Godfather of West Coast Style Graffiti.

-Chaz Bojórquez making the streets of LA his first canvas, broke boundries bringing graffiti into gallaries & starting a global art movement .
+Chaz Bojórquez making the streets of LA his first canvas, broke boundaries bringing graffiti into galleries & starting a global art movement .

 "If graffiti had a soul, what would it talk about?"

 - Chaz Bojórquez